movq/openbsd/gnu/llvm/llvm/docs/CommandGuide/lit.rst

  %S                      source dir (directory of the file currently being run)
  %p                      same as %S
  %{pathsep}              path separator
- %{fs-src-root}          root component of file system paths pointing to the LLVM checkout
- %{fs-tmp-root}          root component of file system paths pointing to the test's temporary directory
- %{fs-sep}               file system path separator
  %t                      temporary file name unique to the test
  %basename_t             The last path component of %t but without the ``.tmp`` extension
  %T                      parent directory of %t (not unique, deprecated, do not use)